asthomp/Stoplight-Bot/README.md

 ## Origins

-The "stoplight system" has its origins in the BDSM, kink and leather communities.
-Used as "safewords," the system allowed partners to quickly communicate their needs during intimacy.
-This helped improve the physical and mental health of all involved parties.
-In adjacent online communities, the stoplight system has increasingly been used to communicate one's boundaries during sensitive discussions - particularly those that might impact a user's mental health.

-The stoplight system allows users to deepen connections through a mutual respect of eachother's boundaries.
+In online communities, the stoplight system has increasingly been used to communicate one's boundaries during sensitive discussions - particularly those that might impact a user's mental health.
+It allows users to deepen connections through a mutual respect of eachother's boundaries.
 Its goal is not to prevent free-speech but, rather, to ensure that potentially harmful dialogue is tabled for another venue or time.
-Essentially, it reminds us to be mindful of others around us so that everyone walks away feeling awesome.
+Essentially, it reminds us to be mindful of others around us.

 ## Features